icarus3112/icarus3112/README.md

 ## 👨🏽‍💻 About Me

-- 🌱 I’m currently Sarkari School Teacher.
+- 🌱 I’m currently School Teacher.

 - 👯 I’m Earning in Lacks.